Vika Jigulina

-Vika Jigulina (born Victoria Corneva; February 18, 1986) is a Moldovan-Romanian record producer, singer, and disc jockey.
+Vika Jigulina (born Victoria Corneva; February 18, 1986) is a Moldovan-Romanian record producer, singer, and DJ.

 Early life and education

 Jigulina was born on February 18, 1986, in Cahul, a city in the Moldavian SSR of the Soviet Union and currently in Moldova.
 She is Bulgarian through her mother and Russian through her father.
 In 2000, she moved to Timișoara, Romania, and continued her studies there while working in a variety of local clubs.
 Later, after moving to Bucharest, she landed weekly shows on Romanian radio stations that gained her nationwide exposure and fame.
 In 2010, Jigulina officially became a Romanian citizen.

 Career

 She is currently working as a disc jockey for Radio 21 Romania and Vibe FM.

 Jigulina has made mixes with ATB, Tomcraft, Steve Angello, Sebastian Ingrosso, and other artists.
 She is widely known as the vocalist in the 2009 international dance hit "Stereo Love" by Romanian producer and musician Edward Maya.
 Jigulina's first solo single, "Memories," was released on September 29, 2012.

 She has also appeared on the cover of the Romanian edition of Playboy in March 2012.

 Jigulina was chosen to dub Althea's voice in the 2020 American animated film Onward.